BMBNITS/til/README.md

- #Homepage
+ # Homepage

       For BMB@NITS, to update daily thoughts instead of on a whatsapp grp.
-Cz we can.
+      Projects Showcase.
+      And trying out random  but cool stuff.